Skip to content

 container > row > columns

-If you want equal spaced columns, you needn’t specify the size
+If you want equal-width columns, you do not need to specify the size:

 <div class="container">